medimarket.com logo

 Manufacturer TensCare Ltd

-Certification CE Class II medical device (MDR, ISO 13485)
+Certification CE‑marked class II medical device (MDR, manufactured according to ISO 13485)

 warning When NOT to use?